 🍽️ Serving Suggestions

-This side dish is a very universal one.
-Which allows you to use it with any type of meat or fish.
-If you want a vegan version, you can serve them near a salad.
-If you’re out of ideas, you can get some inspiration from how we cooked Boneless Pork Chops, Sweet Chili Glazed Chicken Wings and for sure you should take a look at our Roasted Chicken with Garlic and Herbs
+These Parmentier potatoes are super versatile.
+They pair well with any meat or fish.
+For a vegan option, I like to serve them alongside a fresh salad.
+Need some inspiration?
+They’re great with dishes like Boneless Pork Chops, Sweet Chili Glazed Chicken Wings and for sure you should take a look at our Roasted Chicken with Garlic and Herbs

 Recipe Card: